You are here

 Q: What if I improve my test scores or GPA while a senior in high school?

-A: The ACT or SAT Test must be taken on or before our application deadline of Dec.
+A: The ACT or SAT Test must be taken before our application deadline of Dec.
 1 for consideration.
 GPA is considered at the time of application/receipt of the official high school transcript (the end of a student's junior year of high school).

 Q: What if I improve my High School Rank?